agda/agda-stdlib/notes/style-guide.md

 * Terms from other modules should only be renamed to avoid name clashes, otherwise, all names should be used as defined.

 * Datatype names should be capitalized, being its first letter in uppercase and the remaining letters in lowercase.

-* Function names should be not capitalized, being all letters in lowercase.
+* Function names should follow the camelCase naming convention, in which each word within a compound word is capitalized except for the first word.

 #### Variables